 \ Each school that includes middle grades will offer at least one high school mathematics course for which students may earn high school credit.
-To earn high school credit for Algebra I, a middle grades student must take the Algebra I statewide, standardized assessment and pass the course, and in addition, a student's performance on the Algebra I EOC assessment constitutes 30 percent of the student's final course grade.
-To earn high school credit for Geometry course, a middle grades student must take the statewide, standardized Geometry EOC assessment, which constitutes 30 percent of the student's final grade, and earn a passing grade in the course.
+To earn high school credit for Algebra 11, a middle grades student must take the Algebra 1 statewide, standardized assessment and pass the course. \\, and 11 addition, a student's performance on the Algebra 11 FSA EOC assessment constitutes 30 percent of the student's final course \\ grade.
+To earn high school credit for the Geometry course, a middle grades student must take the statewide, standardized Geometry FSA EOC assessment, which constitutes 30 percent of the student's final grade; and earn a passing grade in the course.

-\\Beginning with the 2013-2014 school year, each student's performance on the statewide standardized EOC assessment in civics education constitutes 30% of the student's final course grade.
+\\Beginning with the 2013-2014 school year, Eeach student's performance on the statewide standardized EOC assessment in civics education constitutes 30% of the student's final course grade.
+The school principal or designee shall determine whether a student who transfers to the middle grades school, and who has successfully completed a civics course at the previous school, must take the Civics EOC.
+[FS 1008.22(3)(C)(2)(b)]